91ajames/ublock-filters-ulist-youtube/README.md

 # Xbox picks up video ads alot quicker.
 - No reason why I have seperated them.
 Just to look back on which device I grabbed them from.
+- This may be the reason blocking https://redirect.youtube.com no longer works.
+Stops the video from playing now when I try to use it.